pupphelper/comfy-lora-loader-with-triggerdb/README.md

 A ComfyUI custom node that provides a LoRa loader with persistent trigger word storage.
 Automatically saves and loads trigger words for each LoRa model, making your workflow more efficient.

+> **Note:** This node is designed to be used in conjunction with a prompt combiner node such as **CR Combine Prompt**.
+Use this node to manage and store trigger words, then connect its outputs to a prompt combiner to build your final prompt for generation.

 ## Features

 - **Dual Trigger Fields**: Separate "All Triggers" and "Active Triggers" text fields